About This Program

 Biochemistry major Amarildo Çeka ‘16, an international student from Albania, talks briefly about his experience at Utica, his work in the biochemistry and human rights advocacy programs, his year as president of the student senate, and much more.

 Cool Tools - Nuclear Magnetic Resonance Spectrometer

-A look at Utica College's recently installed nuclear magnetic resonance spectrometer, hosted by Professor and Chair of Chemistry Curtis Pulliam Ph.D.
+A look at Utica University's recently installed nuclear magnetic resonance spectrometer, hosted by Professor and Chair of Chemistry Curtis Pulliam Ph.D.

 Student Voices: Danielle McHarris

-Biochemistry major Danielle McHarris talks about how class sizes, one-on-one interaction with her professors, and new, state-of-the-art labs at UC led to her published research.
+Biochemistry major Danielle McHarris talks about how class sizes, one-on-one interaction with her professors, and new, state-of-the-art labs at Utica led to her published research.